istresearch/scrapy-cluster/README.md

 The `master` branch of this repository contains the latest stable release code for `Scrapy Cluster 1.1`.

-The `dev` branch contains bleeding edge code and is currently working towards `Scrapy Cluster 1.2`.
+The `dev` branch contains bleeding edge code and is currently working towards [Scrapy Cluster 1.2](https://github.com/istresearch/scrapy-cluster/issues?utf8=%E2%9C%93&q=milestone%3A%22Scrapy+Cluster+1.2%22+).
 Please note that not everything may be documented, finished, tested, or finalized but we are happy to help guide those who are interested.